gokai55666-dev/setup-workflow/GOALS.md

 ## Short-Term Goals
 - let AI tools help improve and make them work honestly and fast?
 - help make sure all new information is added to a folder that will be read by AI helper tools e.g. openAI,etc?
+-build automatic script that optimise this repository and also the RunPod cloud hosted GPU *e.g. A40* itself?
 - ...

 ## Long-Term Goals
 - Build repository
-- Debug Repository Until it ALL WORKS IN PERFECT PRIVATE TANDUM.
+- Debug Repository Until it ALL WORKS PERFECT PRIVATE AND COMPLETELY.
+- refine automatic scripts that optimise this repository and also the RunPod cloud hosted GPU *e.g. A40* itself, get it running sucsessfully?
+ASAP however still COMPLETELY THOROUGHLY!
 - ...

 ## Non-Functional Goals